 Early September, I will fly into Casablanca (I get chills every time I say that) and from there I’ll tour around Morocco for approximately three weeks.
 After that I will rush into Switzerland for a quick visit before heading to Munich and put my liver to the test at Oktoberfest (another bucket list Item).

 October: Ireland and Thailand.

-After shaking off my hangover from Oktoberfest, I will be heading to TBEX (Travel Blogger Exchange Conference) in Dublin.
+After shaking off my hangover from Oktoberfest and exploring one of the best places to visit in Europe, I will be heading to TBEX (Travel Blogger Exchange Conference) in Dublin.
 My first blogging conference will be a highlight for me.
 Here I’ll learn tips and tricks of the trade, and meet some of my favorite bloggers in person that I have grown to know and admire.
 Then at long last, I will shoot over to Asia, where my travel schedule way more flexible.
 At this point, my schedule is up in the air.

 • TBEX ‘13.